 These new tools are really seen as Pinterest working better with brands who get their products pinned frequently.
 They also give Pinterest users who see those pinned images, better information about where the products can be found and purchased.

-Hashtags, despite being fairly prominent on Pinterest, don’t create conversation threads like they do on Twitter.
-Adding those strong keywords in the Pin descriptions, should be favoured over the use of hashtags.
+Hashtags, despite being fairly prominent on Pinterest, don’t create conversation threads as they do on Twitter.
+Adding those strong keywords in the Pin descriptions should be favoured over the use of hashtags.